Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Introduction

 which we will refer to as $Y(4620)$.
 This discovery has been followed by a very similar resonance also found by Belle~\cite{Belle:2020wtd} in the $e^{+} e^{-} \to D_s^+ D_{s2}(2573)^- + c.c$ process with compatible mass and width

 which we will presume to be the same state as the one found in~\cite{Jia:2019gfe}.
-Finally, the LHCb collaboration has discovered a series of $c\bar{c} s\bar{s}$ and $c\bar{c} u\bar{s}$ resonances in the $J/\psi \phi$ invariant mass distribution~\cite{Aaij:2021ivw}, of which we will highlight the $X(4630)$:
+Finally, the LHCb collaboration has discovered a series of $c\bar{c} s\bar{s}$ and $c\bar{c} u\bar{s}$ resonances in the $J/\psi \phi$ and $J/\psi K^+$ invariant mass distributions~\cite{Aaij:2021ivw}, of which we will highlight the $X(4630)$:

 This discovery connects with previous predictions of $D_{s}^* \bar{D}_{s2}^*$ virtual states with a similar mass~\cite{Dong:2021juy}, but it has also been explained as a bound state~\cite{Yang:2021sue} and there are non-molecular explanations too~\cite{Agaev:2022iha,Wang:2021ghk}.